Bob is back: A familiar name with a 'depth of life experience' | CBC News

 When Maria McRae was first elected to city council in 2003, she says Chiarelli reached out to discuss what she wanted to accomplish in her ward and how he could help.

-"He had an open-door policy on any issue, even if it was something he didn't agree with," she says.
+"He had an open-door policy on any issue, even if it was something he didn't agree with," she said.

 A councillor could always get a meeting with him in person — and not be relegated to his chief of staff — and Chiarelli would keep you in the loop, without micromanaging you.